wriddhibagchi/jaboi-privacy/privacy_policy.md

 ## Your Consent

-By using Chalo, you consent to this privacy policy.
+By using Jaboi, you consent to this privacy policy.